picturamundi/www-andrewszobody/README.md

 ## Managing image file size

-To help keep the website’s load time low you should make sure image files aren’t too large.
+By far the largest files your website has to load are the images.
+Every additional 1MB image file could add over a second of load time to the page it’s on.
+It’s probably a good idea to try and keep images below 1/2MB or 500KB whenever you can.

 You can reduce file size either by reducing the image dimensions (resolution) or increasing compression.
 Here’s how to do both on a mac:

 In Apple Preview, hitting Cmd-0 will zoom the open image to 100% which can give you an idea of how much resolution you have and if you can sacrifice some to decrease file size.
 Hit `Tools > Adjust Size…` to decrease the dimensions of the image.